materialsproject/pymatgen/docs/installation.rst

    not.
 If you do not need those features, you can choose to work with Python 3.
 2. numpy: For array, matrix and other numerical manipulations.
 Used extensively by all core modules.
+3. scipy 0.10+ (highly recommended): For use in Gaussian smearing and faster Phase Diagrams.
-3. pyhull 1.5.2+: For generation of phase diagrams.
+4. pyhull 1.5.2+: For generation of phase diagrams.
-4. requests 2.0+: For the high-level interface to the Materials API.
+5. requests 2.0+: For the high-level interface to the Materials API.
-5. monty 0.4.2+: For some common complementary functions, design patterns (e.g., singleton) and decorators to the Python standard library.
+6. monty 0.4.2+: For some common complementary functions, design patterns (e.g., singleton) and decorators to the Python standard library.